roman-milk/roman-milk.github.io/vanessas-dissonance.md

+===

- ****** Vanessa's Dissonance Ch.
-12 ****** byCathartico© Of course, Stanton and Myers wanted to check out the surprise.
+Of course, Stanton and Myers wanted to check out the surprise.
 From her club adventure with Miller and Pavone, Vanessa knew to well that there was no chance to get out of this risky situation before Miller was getting bored with his playtoy.

  Gulping down her fear, she hesitantly looked from one lawyer to the other.